 1. "Your current [blank] is terrible "

 Your current vendor is terrible, your current software is terrible, the suit you are currently wearing is terrible - okay the last one is a little much, but regardless such phrases should be avoided.
 Not only should this particular group of words be barred from any type of interview or proposal but the idea of bashing someone else, especially a competitor is extremely ill advised.
 Chances are very high that if you are an independent you didn't just land there - you got there by being skilled at what it is you do, and you get to the top by being the best.
 Rather than cutting down others, highlight the positives and unique skills, assets or expertise that you and your company represent.
 Don't leave your client with a sour taste in their mouth.

 "You don't want that, you want this "

 Even if you are the foremost expert in your field with a thousand great referrals, a million research footnotes and accolades by the hundreds you should never forcibly tell a client what they want.
 It's rude, it's blunt and it is abrasive - traits that describe chefs at fancy restaurants not businessmen.
 Listen to the clients needs, wants and concerns and if they seem to be heading down the wrong path work with them to suggest a better way or procedure.

 "Well, I heard Bill Brasky is back off the wagon "

-Gossip is for middle school girls and the Real Housewives of Orange County - it has no place in a business meeting.
+Gossip has no place in a business setting.
 If anything, this tip is a combination of number one and number two.
 You should avoid negative contributions or spreading rumors, hold yourself to a high standard of conversation.
 So what if you heard the new vice president has night terrors and can't write in cursive - that has nothing to do with you, your business, your project or your ability to get it done.
 The focus should be on the task at hand, the client's needs and not gossip.

 "That'll cost exactly [blank]"